informalsystems/tendermint-rs/docs/architecture/adr-012-multi-version.md

 same CometBFT version.

-Previously, it was feasible for tendermint-rs to support a single version of the CometBFT Core protocols and expect all chain and relayer operators to upgrade their software in sync.
+Previously, it was feasible for tendermint-rs to support a single version of the CometBFT protocols and expect all chain and relayer operators to upgrade their software in sync.
 But now there is a number of established chains using CometBFT 0.34 in production, and new chains using future versions of the protocol are expected to be deployed into the shared Cosmos ecosystem